nicolasduminil/50-shades-of-rest/classic/README.md

 Consequently, we provide the following test categories with the endpoints samples:

   - RESTassured tests, as discussed above;
   - Eclipse MP REST Client tests.
-We already mentioned that in one of the preceding paragraphs, Eclipse MP (MicroProfile) is a relatively new project of the Eclipse Foundation which aims at optimizing the enterprise grade microservices architecture.
+Eclipse MP (MicroProfile) is a relatively new project of the Eclipse Foundation which aims at optimizing the enterprise grade microservices architecture.
 As such, it defines a number of standards, one of which most important is REST Client, that dramatically simplifies the REST clients architecture.
   - Jakarta REST clients.
 Jakarta REST specifications, formerly JAX-RS, define a standard mechanism to invoke REST services.
 We're using it, among others, for tests purposes.
   - Java 11 HTTP Client.
 In its 11th release back in 2023, Java offers a new HTTP client API that might equally be used for test purposes.